 To investigate the power transfer effect between the HP and LP shafts on the aircraft engine performance, the aircraft engine emulator system is constructed.
-The block diagram of the emulator system is shown in Fig. 2 and it comprises of two Oswald induction machines with two front-end drives of 40 kW and a dSPACE Rapid Control Prototyping (RCP) system.
+The emulator system shown in Fig. 2 comprises of two Oswald induction machines with two front-end 40 kW drives and a dSPACE Rapid Controlled Prototyping (RCP) system.
 The system can deliver peak power of 50 kW per shaft.
-The drives control the induction machines to mimic the HP and LP engine characteristics for wide speed range from 10000 to 20000rpm.
+The drives control the induction machines to mimic the HP and LP engine primemovers' characteristics, which have wide speed range from 10000 to 20000rpm , considering the gear ratios for the generators on the LP and HP shafts.

-On the emulator test bed, as illustrated in Fig. 3, a Permanent Magnet Synchronous Machine (PMSM) and a Switched-Reluctance Machine (SRM) connected to the LP and HP shafts' drives respectively.
-The outputs of both machines are connected to the aircraft DC power system through bidirectional power convertors.
+On the emulator test bed, as illustrated in Fig. 3, an AEGART Permanent Magnet Synchronous Machine (PMSM) and a Switched-Reluctance Machine (SRM) are connected to the LP and HP shafts' drives respectively.
+The alternating outputs of both machines are connected to the aircraft DC power system through bidirectional power convertors.